Canoe Minnehaha Creek

 - Report hazards to MCWD or the city; these agencies cooperate in trying to remove obstacles (shoreline property owners are responsible for fallen trees).

-- Check out other Canoe Safety Tips for kids and adults (Courtesy of Wisconsin DNR).
+- Check out other Canoe Safety Tips for kids and adults (Courtesy of the Minnesota DNR).

 A nice time-lapse video of a paddler canoeing the final five miles of the Minnehaha Creek in Minneapolis: